Study links high doses of Vitamin B supplements to increased lung cancer risk in men

 Overview of the Vital Study

 The research, known as the Vital study, involved an extensive review of 77,000 participants aged between 50 and 76.
-Conducted by researchers from The Ohio State University Comprehensive Cancer Centre, the study aimed to evaluate the impact of various vitamins and minerals on cancer risk.
+Conducted by researchers from The Ohio State University Comprehensive Centre, the study aimed to evaluate the impact of various vitamins and minerals on cancer risk.
 Over a decade, detailed data on the participants’ usage of vitamin B and the dosages consumed were analyzed.

 Men taking high doses of vitamin B supplements may face increased risks of lung cancer as per a research study.